UdayKiran0911/data-analysis/README.md

 -----------------------------------

-[MissingValueInfo.py, 3,13, 1-Jun-2022], desc:The script contains function to find the missing values information, <dtype>: the type of the variable, <#NAs>: the number of missing values in the variable, <NA_byTNA_pct>: Missing value percentage with respect to total missing values in the dataset, <NA_byRows_pct>: Missing value percentage with respect to total rows in dataset, <head>: first 5 values of the variable
+[MissingValueInfo.py, 3,13, 1-Jun-2022], desc:The script contains function to find the missing values information, <dtype>: <dtype>: the type of the variable, <#NAs>: the number of missing values in the variable, <NA_byTNA_pct>: Missing value percentage with respect to total missing values in the dataset, <NA_byRows_pct>: Missing value percentage with respect to total rows in dataset, <head>: first 5 values of the variable